AlmogAlon/granulate/README.md

 # Backend Assignment

-This is a simple RESTFUL API for Chat application
+This is a simple RESTFUL API for Chat application.
+Backend server is written in Python with SQLAlchemy as the DB ORM

 ## Requirements
 - python3.10